Discover the Power and Prestige of the 2016 Corvette Z06: the Ultimate Supercar with New Design Packages and a C7.R Edition.

 - Keyless entry with push-button start is standard on all trim levels.

 - A rear-vision camera is standard on all trim levels.

 - A new front parking camera is offered on 2LZ and 3LZ trims

 - Power tilting/telescoping steering column is standard on all trim levels

 - Heated and ventilated seats are standard on 2LZ and 3LZ

-- Sueded microfiber-wrapped upper interior trim package is standard on 3LZ and includes headliner, visors, trim above windshield and rear window, A-pillar trim and area around quarter window
+- The sueded microfiber-wrapped upper interior trim package is standard on 3LZ and includes a headliner, visors, trim above windshield and rear window, A-pillar trim, and the area around the quarter window

 The Z06 also benefits from interior details designed for high-performance driving, first introduced on the Stingray, including a steel-reinforced grab bar on the center console for the passenger and soft-touch materials on the edge of the console, where the driver naturally braces during high-load cornering.

 The heart of the Corvette Z06 is the all-new LT4 6.2L supercharged V-8 engine, expected to deliver an SAE-certified 650 horsepower (485 kW) and 650 lb-ft of torque (881 Nm).
 To balance performance and efficiency, the LT4 leverages the same trio of advanced technologies introduced on the Corvette Stingray: Direct injection, Active Fuel Management, or cylinder deactivation, and continuously variable valve timing.